PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 #### port.json

 This is used by portmaster, this should include all the pertinent info for the port, [we have a handy port.json generator here](http://portmaster.games/port-json.html).
+Make sure to select the correct architecture.
+If the game is using a runtime e.g. Godot/Mono/Java no arch needs to be entered.

 Example from 2048.